 - Fully automatic, full-time traction and handling system

-The new 3.7-liter VTEC® V-6 is the largest and most powerful engine ever fitted to an Acura sedan and it incorporates many of the refinements and improvements that have been developed for other Acura powerplants.
-The new RL engine has a smooth-firing 60-degree V-angle, compact overall dimensions, and weighs 17.2 pounds less than the smaller displacement 3.5L engine it replaces.
-Aluminum alloy cylinder block construction (including unique aluminum cylinder sleeves) saves weight and improves cooling, while the first ever SOHC use of VTEC® for both intake and exhaust valves helps push power to an all-time high.
+The 3.7-liter VTEC® V-6 has a smooth-firing 60-degree V-angle, compact overall dimensions, and weighs 17.2 pounds less than the smaller displacement 3.5L engine it replaced.
+An aluminum cylinder block (including unique aluminum cylinder sleeves) saves weight and improves cooling, while the first ever SOHC use of VTEC® for both intake and exhaust valves helps push the RL's output to an all-time high.

-A special high-flow intake system, higher compression ratio, and a new design of close-coupled catalytic converters matched with high flow exhaust make the 3.7L engine the most powerful naturally aspirated 6-cylinder engine in its class.
+A special high-flow intake system, a high compression ratio, and a unique design of the close-coupled catalytic converters (matched with high flow exhaust) make the 3.7L engine one of the most powerful naturally aspirated 6-cylinder engines in its class.

-The RL's lightweight, heat-treated die-cast aluminum-alloy cylinder block has cast-in-place aluminum cylinder liners.
+The RL's lightweight, heat-treated die-cast aluminum cylinder block has cast-in-place aluminum cylinder liners.
 These high-silicon sleeves dissipate heat better than iron liners.
-The silicon aluminum sleeves also allow a closer piston-to-cylinder clearance for better oil control, improved emissions, and less operating noise.
-A new mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston-ring sealing surface.
+The silicon aluminum sleeves also allow a closer piston-to-cylinder clearance for better oil control, improved emissions and less operating noise.
+A mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston-ring sealing surface.
 The block also incorporates a deep-skirt design for rigid crankshaft support and minimized noise and vibration.

 CYLINDER HEADS / VALVETRAIN

 Like other current-generation Acura V-6 engines, the RL powerplant uses single overhead camshaft (SOHC) cylinder heads.
-However, for 2009 the new RL's 3.7L engine employs an all-new, industry-leading VTEC® rollerized rocker arm design for both the intake and exhaust valves.
-The lightweight heads are made of pressure-cast, low-porosity aluminum.
+However, the 2011 RL's 3.7L engine employs a VTEC® rocker arm design for both the intake and exhaust valves.
+The lightweight cylinder heads are made of pressure-cast, low-porosity aluminum.
 To further save weight and reduce parts count, the cylinder heads incorporate unique integrated exhaust port castings that allow the optimal positioning of a primary close-coupled catalytic converter on each cylinder bank.
 The result of this design is the reduction of exhaust emissions during cold start-up due to quicker catalytic converter "light off".

-Unique new camshafts are 25-percent lighter than the previous 3.5L camshafts they replace.
-Assembled from hollow tubular steel shafts with splined steel lobes and journals that are pressed in place, the 3.7L's camshaft design is a first for Acura.
+A first for Acura, the RL uses exclusive hollow camshafts are 25-percent lighter due to hollow tubular steel shafts with splined steel lobes and journals that are pressed in place.

-The 3.7L's intake port design has an optimized shape that contributes seven horsepower alone (relative to the old 3.5L design) to the RL's 300 horsepower total.
-Intake valve head diameter in the new engine is 36mm (an increase of 1mm), yet it weighs 13-percent less due to a reduction in material in the valve head.
-The exhaust valves measure 30mm in diameter, the same as in the previous 3.5L engine.
+The 3.7L's intake port design has been carefully optimized to help boost the RL's horsepower.
+Intake valve head diameter in the 3.7L engine is 36mm and it weighs 13-percent less than a typical valve due to a reduction in material in the valve head.
+The exhaust valves measure 30mm in diameter.

 To ensure positive sealing, a unique 3-layer shim-type head gasket is used.
 A single Aramid-fiber reinforced belt drives the overhead camshafts.

-Acura VTEC® (Variable Timing and Lift Electronic Control) is a major contributor to the new 3.7L engine's gains in horsepower and torque.
+Acura VTEC® (Variable Timing and Lift Electronic Control) is a major contributor to the 3.7L engine's horsepower and torque.
 The engine features the first ever application of VTEC® on a SOHC engine for both the intake and exhaust valves.
-The system operates the engine's 24 intake and exhaust valves in two distinct modes, so that the operation of the valves continually changes to optimize volumetric efficiency, combustion of the air/fuel mixture, and to increase exhaust flow.
+The system operates the engine's 24 intake and exhaust valves in two distinct modes so that the operation of the valves continually changes to optimize volumetric efficiency and combustion of the air/fuel mixture, and to increase exhaust flow.

 At low engine rpm, the valves have lower lift and are open a shorter period of time.
-At high engine speeds where breathing is critical, the valves switch to a high-lift, long duration mode to deliver improved volumetric efficiency.
-The VTEC® changeover point occurs at 4,900 rpm and is undetectable to the driver.
+At high engine speeds the valves switch to a high-lift, long duration mode to deliver improved volumetric efficiency.
+The VTEC® changeover point occurs at 4,900 rpm and is nearly undetectable to the driver.

-The RL uses a unique new multi-arm VTEC® rocker arm system that allows each of the valves to be controlled by its own low-speed cam lobe.
+The RL uses a unique multi-arm VTEC® rocker arm system that allows each of the valves to be controlled by its own low-speed cam lobe.
 The result is better air/fuel mixing in the cylinders that improves both combustion speed and combustion stability.
 When the engine reaches 4,900 rpm, the powertrain control module (PCM) triggers the opening of an electric spool valve that routes pressurized oil to small pistons within the VTEC® rocker arms.
-As a result, small pistons slide into position to lock together the rocker arms for a given cylinder, which then follow a single high-lift, long-duration cam lobe (increasing high rpm intake valve lift by 27.9-percent and exhaust valve lift by 10-percent).
+The small pistons then slide into position to lock the rocker arms for a given cylinder together, which arms then follow a single high-lift, long-duration cam lobe (increasing high rpm intake valve lift by 27.9-percent and exhaust valve lift by 10-percent).
 The intake and exhaust valve timing and duration are unique to the RL.
-The result of the new VTEC® system is more power and torque, improved emissions, and better fuel economy.
-Plus, the new VTEC® rocker arm assemblies offer twice the durability of the former design as well as offer roller arm tips to reduce operating friction.
+The result of the VTEC® system is more power, reduced emissions and better fuel economy.

 DRIVE-BY-WIRE™ THROTTLE SYSTEM

-The RL doesn't use a conventional throttle cable, but instead has smart electronics that connect the throttle pedal to the throttle valve inside the throttle-body.
-The result is less underhood clutter, lower weight as well as quicker and more accurate throttle actuation.
+The RL doesn't use a conventional throttle cable, but instead has smart electronics that connect the throttle pedal to a throttle valve inside the throttle-body.
+The result is less underhood clutter and lower weight, as well as quicker and more accurate throttle actuation.
 Plus, specially programmed "gain" between throttle pedal and engine offers improved drivability and optimized engine response to suit specific driving conditions.
-The throttle profile of the new RL has been reworked to provide low speed control, followed by progressively building throttle opening response at higher speed.

-Acura's high-tech Drive-by-Wire™ Throttle System establishes the current driving conditions by monitoring throttle pedal position, throttle valve position, engine rpm speed, and road speed.
+Acura's Drive-by-Wire™ throttle system establishes the current driving conditions by monitoring throttle pedal position, throttle valve position, engine rpm speed and road speed.
 This information is used to define the throttle control sensitivity that gives the RL's throttle pedal a predictable and responsive feel that meets driver expectations.
-With the new 3.7L V-6, a 69mm diameter throttle body delivers a 12-percent flow increase over the previous 3.5L unit and it operates via revised drive-by-wire throttle mapping for increased gain- thus generating improved mid-throttle power and feel.

 PROGRAMMED FUEL INJECTION (PGM-FI)